bastienrobert/texposou/README.md

 ## Techs
-Check the current Gemfile (application in Ruby on Rails)
+Check the current Gemfile (application in Ruby on Rails) For mail : we use maildev in local dev env

 ## Licence
 Under copyright licence : this code is the property of Texposou